Which Hubs & Spokes?: Our Guide

 If you are a competitive athlete looking to get 100% full-on performance - It makes sense to change the bearings every 3 years or so.
 We can do this for you as can any good bike shop.

 Our Bitex BX207 tough hubs for heavy riders and tourers (aimed at rider/kit loads of over 125kg) use very large bearings and super-tough axles.
 They will add weight but they will carry heavier loads for longer.
 There's always a trade off!!

 Bitex Hubs (disc brake)

-Our Bitex Lite Disc brake hubs are both light and strong for multi-season usage.
+Our Bitex Lite Disc brake hubs are both light and strong for tarmac usage.
 They use bigger bearings and axles but employ higher grade alloys to keep weight down and durability and strength up.
 This balance is needed for the rigours of disc braking - which is far more demanding of components than is rim braking.

-For heavy riders/loads we employ the supertough BX103 bitex disc hubs rated to well over 150kg!
+For heavy riders/loads and off-road and all-season usage we employ the supertough BX207 bitex disc hubs rated to well over 150kg!

 DTSwiss Hubs (rim and disc)